avendesora/pythonbible/README.md

 Since the book, chapter, and verses are standardized and unlikely to change, this allows us to reference verses in a very efficient way.

-Given a normalized scripture reference, which can contain one or more verses, the conversion functionality will convert that normalized scripture reference tuple into a list of verse id integers.
+Given a normalized scripture reference, which can contain one or more verses, the conversion functionality will convert that normalized scripture reference into a list of verse id integers.

 For example, given the following normalized scripture reference for Genesis 1:1-4: